Mastercard/client-encryption-java/README.md

 #### Performing Mastercard Encryption <a name="performing-mastercard-encryption"></a>

-Call `FieldLevelEncryption.encryptPayload` with a JSON request payload and an `FieldLevelEncryptionConfig` instance.
+Call `FieldLevelEncryption.encryptPayload` with a JSON request payload and a `FieldLevelEncryptionConfig` instance.

 Example using the configuration [above](#configuring-the-field-level-encryption):
 ```java